maxiaohao/jsdx-opensource-camp-2016/easybuy-distributed/src/main/script/README.md

 # Prerequisites #
-- Docker is needed and latest version is encouraged (while 1.10.1+ should work) since there are some new network/host related arguments used in the scripts.
-However, I am not sure of the minium version.
+- Docker 1.10.0+ is needed as there are some recently added network/host related features used by the scripts.

 # Quick Start #
 These scripts help to create a dozen of containers (as vms) along with your host in a private network utilizing the development of easybuy-distributed.
 ```
 ./create-network.sh
-./create-img-common.sh      # this will take 5 or 10 mins
+./create-img-common.sh      # this will take 5 or 10 mins (to install dependencies from yum repo)
 ./create-imgs-cluster.sh    # build the 6 images, taking no more than 5 mins
 ./run-containers.sh
 ```